benjaminjellis/APPLE/README.md

 # APPLE  [![PEP8](https://img.shields.io/badge/code%20style-pep8-orange.svg)](https://www.python.org/dev/peps/pep-0008/)

 **A**rtificial neural networks for **P**rediction of **P**remier **L**eague gam**E**s, **APPLE** for short, is a project to utilise ANNs to create models that can be used to predict Premier League games.

-## Motivation

-After discovering a source of data for Premier League games I attempted to build a few ANNs to predict games.
-This morphed into APPLE which is now a whole project built around the ANNs.
+APPLE uses betting odds as it's source data and it currently being extended to incorporate other data sources to improve prediction outcomes.

 ## Status
-APPLE is currently under Phase 1 real world testing where it's being tested aginast human predictors of games.
-The weekly predictions and resutls so far of this testing can be found in weekly results.ipynb.
+APPLE is currently under post Phase 1 refactoring and development.

+Phase 1 was a phase of real world testing where APPLE was tested against 3 human predictors of games.
+Evaluation of Phase 1 can be found in the notebook [here!](https://github.com/benjaminjellis/APPLE/blob/master/docs/Phase_1/APPLE_Phase1_evaluation_results.ipynb)
-APPLE is also under continuous development, currently the following 3 areas are being developed:
-- Hyperparamter Opttimisation of models
-- Automation of data mining
-- Implementation of backtesting regime for continuous monitoring of model performance

-Phase 1 is due to end with the 19/20 Premier League season and at this point APPLE will be upgraded ahead of the 20/21 season
+With the start of the 2020/21 Premier League season will come Phase 2 which will be another phase of real world testing while APPLE is also continuously upgraded.

 ## Credits
 My thanks to everyone at https://www.football-data.co.uk/ for providing the data APPLE is based on